 CV SSRN Bio

-Linda S. Whitton is the Reporter for the Uniform Power of Attorney Act and the Reporter for the Joint Uniform Law Commission/ Uniform Law Conference of Canada Drafting Committee for the Interjurisdiction Recognition of Advance Planning Documents Act.
-She is a Fellow of the American College of Trust and Estate Counsel and also serves as the ABA liaison to the National College of Probate Judges and as an ABA representative to the National Conference of Lawyers and Corporate Fiduciaries.
+Linda S. Whitton is the Reporter for the Uniform Power of Attorney Act and the Reporter for the Joint Uniform Law Commission/Uniform Law Conference of Canada Drafting Committee for the Interjurisdictional Recognition of Substitute Decision-Making Documents Act.
+She is a Fellow of the American College of Trust and Estate Counsel and continues to serve in various leadership positions within the ABA Section of Real Property, Trust and Estate Law.

 Professor Whitton is known nationally and internationally for her law reform work in the area of surrogate decision making and has produced a number of scholarly works related to the Uniform Power of Attorney Act and incapacity planning with powers of attorney.
 These include:

 Understanding Duties and Conflicts of Interest—A Guide for the Honorable Agent, 117 Penn.
 St. L. Rev. 1037 (2013).